ifp-uiuc/an-analysis-of-unsupervised-pre-training-iclr-2015/README.md

 The `README.md` file in each folder will give you more information about running experiments.

-The experiments are written in python, and require open source software to run, including:
+The experiments are written in python 2.7, and require open source software to run, including:
 + [theano][theano]
 + [pylearn2][pylearn2] currently these dependencies are relatively small, and we may remove them to limit the number of dependencies.
 + [anna][anna]